 Web Site Structure

 In our current mode of operation, new articles of emphasis will appear on the Front Page, where they will remain until archived in the appropriate section.
-For example, our lead article on administrative growth, upon completion, will eventually reside in the section devoted to Governance and Administration.
+For example, our Feb.
+2017 article on administrative growth has been moved to the "Administrative Issues" subpage of the Governance and Administration Page.

 Other articles and commentary will appear in their indicated section from their inception.
 In either case they can be located in the "What's New" lead-in to the Front Page.